 Our lives are determined by our intentions.
 I am no longer the frazzled, “busy” mom I once was.
 Instead, I now try each day to pause, to create, and to intentionally be the mother I want to be.

-I don’t know exactly why postpartum depression hit me with the last birth and not the first two--and though that is frustrating, I’ve come to realize that I am just not privy to the full truth of hormones, sleep deprivation and postpartum life.
-To get through postpartum depression (and the difficulties of motherhood generally), I...
+I don’t know exactly why postpartum depression hit me with the last birth and not the first two–and though that is frustrating, I’ve come to realize that I am just not privy to the full truth of hormones, sleep deprivation and postpartum life.
+To get through postpartum depression (and the difficulties of motherhood generally), I found a few strategies that have worked for me and have helped me develop more patience with myself and my kids.